PacoReinaCampo/PU-RISCV/doc/isa/markdown/instructions/fullname.md

 | `jr`         | `Jump register`                                                     |
 | `ret`        | `Return from subroutine`                                            |

-:Pseudo Instructions
+:Pseudo-Instructions

-The Pseudo Instructions table documents pseudo instructions in the RISC-V ISA, which are assembler-level constructs that expand into one or more actual instructions during assembly or compilation, providing convenience or abstraction to programmers.
+The Pseudo-Instructions table documents pseudo-instructions in the RISC-V ISA, which are assembler-level constructs that expand into one or more actual instructions during assembly or compilation, providing convenience or abstraction to programmers.